 Clinical Audit Leads for Urology in each unit in the UK oversaw the audit locally, and co-ordinated their unit's response.

-The national data from this audit was presented at the BAUS 2020 Virtual Annual Meeting in November.
-Individual unit feedback was sent to the Clinical Audit Leads for Urology in early November 2020, prior to the meeting.
+The national data from this audit was presented at the BAUS 2020 Virtual Annual Meeting in November and can be found here.
+Individual unit feedback was sent to the Clinical Audit Leads for Urology in early November 2020, prior to the meeting